laminlabs/nbproject/docs/index.md

 - Integrate notebooks into your team's project management & data platform.
 - Track data flow in and out of notebooks through [LaminDB](https://lamin.ai/lamindb): Treat notebooks as analytics steps in a wider inference graph of collaborative R&D.

+Supported editors:

+- Jupyter Lab
+- Jupyter notebook does not provide an intuitive interactive experience

 Install:

 ```